statnett/relevant_assets/README.md

+NB: "example.uct" is not uploaded yet for data confidentiality reasons, will follow up soon.

 # InfluenceComputation
 A script compliant with EU's SOGL to assess influence of external elements on a grid model.
 Supports UCTE DEF CGM as well as import from PSSE.